Fire-Roasted Tomato Salsa

 - 1 tablespoon olive oil

 - Tortilla chips

 - Grill tomatoes and jalapeno, covered, over medium-hot heat for 8-12 minutes or until skins are blistered and blackened, turning occasionally.
 Immediately place in a large bowl; cover and let stand for 20 minutes.

-- Transfer to a bowl; stir in the chilies, lime juice, oil and salt.
+- Transfer to a large bowl; stir in the chilies, lime juice, oil and salt.
 Cover and refrigerate for at least 1 hour.
 Serve with chips.
-Yield: 4 cups.